GitAvi001/Go-HTTP-server/README.md

 * go run main.go

 3. Check the browser typing localhost:<port_number>
-* usually this port is 8080 if nay error arises in the browser change the port number
+* usually this port is 8080 if any errors arise in the browser change the port number